groovybits/mpegts_to_s3/README.md

 # UDP to HLS MpegTS Capture to Cloud Storage

 UDP to HLS enables capturing of MPEG-TS UDP multicast streams, segmenting them into time-based HLS segments, creating `.m3u8` playlists, and uploading them to MinIO or S3 storage.
 The segments and playlists can be signed for secure playback.
 It runs diskless and doesn't store segments locally, only in memory and upload to S3/MinIO.
+It has an [API](recording-playback-server/API.md) for Recording, Playback and Storage Pool management.
+The API server is a Node.js application that manages the recording and playback jobs, storage pools, and assets.
+It communicates with the agent to start and stop recording/playback jobs.

 There are container image build and compose options using Podman/Docker + *-Compose that set up a local MinIO server and an API Server consisting of a Manager and an Agent that runs the udp-to-hls and hls-to-udp when requested.
 See  [hls-to-udp](hls-to-udp/README.md) and the API Server in Node.js [recording-playback-server](recording-playback-server).